sindresorhus/got/readme.md

 #### got(url, [options], [callback])

-Without `callback` argument returns a Promise, that resolves to `response` object with `body` property and a `url` property (which contains the final URL after redirects).
+Returns a Promise for a `response` object with a `body` property, a `url` property with the final URL after redirects, and a `requestUrl` property with the original request URL.

 Otherwise calls callback with `response` object (same as in previous case).